wp-plugins/wp-easy-gallery/readme.txt

 For more information about this wordpress gallery plugin: <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/'>WP Easy Gallery</a>

-Also try <a href='http://wordpress-photo-gallery.com/' title='Responsive WordPress Photo Gallery'>ReFlex Gallery</a> - ReFlex Gallery is a fully responsive WordPress image gallery plugin that is actually two galleries in one.
+Also try <a href='http://wordpress.org/extend/plugins/reflex-gallery/' title='Responsive WordPress Photo Gallery'>ReFlex Gallery</a> or <a href='http://wordpress-photo-gallery.com/#gallery' title='Responsive WordPress Photo Gallery'>ReFlex Gallery Pro</a> - ReFlex Gallery is a fully responsive WordPress image gallery plugin that is actually two galleries in one.

 <a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='image gallery'>WP Easy Gallery Pro Plugin</a>